cbh6/anchor-crawler/README.md

 ## Docker container 🐋

-- A Dockerfile is provided to allow us to create a container with our application
+- A Dockerfile is provided to create a container with our application
 - This would allow us to deploy our app easily
-- We will need a `config/production.json` file with a mongo url
+- We will need a `config/production.json` file with a valid mongodb uri

 ```
 {